kdakan/React-React-Router-and-Redux/README.md

-# React v.16 with, React Router v.4, Redux and Mobx Tutorial
+# React v.16 with, React Router v.4, Redux and MobX Tutorial
 This is an extensive tutorial on React v.16 with React Router v.4, Redux and MobX.
 This can also serve as a reference.
 This tutorial takes tou from the beginner level to intermediate/advanced level and has enought breadt and depth to get you going with most of your projects.
 You need to apply these concepts on a hands-on project to get competent.
 First you need to forget about the way things are done in Angular.
 There is no controller, service, or dependency injection in React, it only handles the view part of the MVC architecture, programmers mainly utilize components with props and state.
 However, most apps do not use the state that comes with React components at all, and use a global state manager like ```Redux``` or ```Mobx``` to simplify handling and sharing state across components.

 TODO: I will soon be adding to this repo the full source code for the example snippets.